paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-107-renewable-energy-research-and-development.md

 Par.
 (17).
 Pub.
 L. 113–79, § 9001(1), redesignated par.
 (14) as (17).

 #### Effective Date
-Enactment of this chapter and repeal of Pub.
+Enactment of this section and repeal of Pub.
 L. 110–234 by Pub.
 L. 110–246 effective May 22, 2008, the date of enactment of Pub.
 L. 110–234, see section 4 of Pub.
 L. 110–246, set out as a note under [section 8701 of this title](./chapter-113-agricultural-commodity-support-programs.md#section-8701).

 #### Short Title of 2004 Amendment
 Pub.
 L. 108–199, div.
 A, title VII, § 778(a), Jan.
 23, 2004, 118 Stat.
 41, provided that: “This section [enacting [section 8109 of this title](./chapter-107-renewable-energy-research-and-development.md#section-8109)] may be cited as the ‘Sun Grant Research Initiative Act of 2003’.”